DylanDtm4/HackUTD2024/README.md

 ---
 ## Future Features
-- **More Math Function**: Currently, this program only offers simple arithmetic such as addition, subtraction, multiplication, and division.
+- **More Math Function**: Currently, this program only offers simple arithmetic.
 Possible future features could involve calculus
 - **More File Diversity**: The program is capable of only reading .txt files.
 Future possible features could involve reading from .pdf files or image files